 Your blog should be kept as simple as possible.
-No useless pop-ups, No useless Survey forms and the likes should interrupt your readers when they are reading your website; make sure to keep it stupid simple (KISS).
+No useless pop-ups, No useless Survey forms and the like should interrupt your readers when they are reading your website; make sure to keep it stupid and simple (KISS).

 14. You included Too many Ads.

 Young bloggers want to spin off money as quickly as possible in the early days of blogging which makes them subscribe to as many advertising providers as possible.

 Make sure you are not subscribed to too many advertising networks because it can slow the speed of your website and discredit you as a blogger.
 Google Adsense is the best pick for me if you intend to choose a legit advertising company to help you grow.

 Read this article to learn about other legit advertising partners that you should partner with.

 15. A Well Defined Niche is Missing From Your Blog.

 Blogging too broad can make it difficult for search engines like Google to establish your presence on the SERP.
 So no matter how much you like writing random stuff, you have to find a dedicated niche for your blog.
 A place is a specialised area in writing around which your entire blog is centred.